larytet/MyPerfectThings/README.md

 # MyPerfectThings

 Many things around us can be improved.
-Some things are hard to improve, some easier.
-It is not very hard to make a dish washer more convenient.
-This is a place where I collect ideas.
+Some are difficult to enhance, while others are easier.
+For example, making a dishwasher more convenient isn't too hard.
+This is where I collect my ideas.